Our strategic plan communicates the priority work we're doing to achieve our purpose: Helping every Washington resident live, work, drive, and thrive.

 - Identify and update high priority external forms and letters using plain talk principles.

-- We will determine the our vital documents and publications and update them with plain talk principles to ensure that they are easily understood by our customers.
+- We will determine vital documents and publications and update them with plain talk principles to ensure that they are easily understood by our customers.

 - Procure natural language processing tools and environment to assess customer feedback.